Tracking depression scores when treatment is hard

 In hard-to-treat depression, symptom scores (PHQ-9) should be tracked repeatedly to guide changes.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 73% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 73% of the time it should have happened.

 - Could we track my depression score regularly to guide treatment changes?